Ringgit estimated to drop to RM3.35 to RM3.45 range against Singdollar

 This, coupled with rising interest rates and stronger economic growth in the US, will strengthen the greenback and, in turn, weaken the ringgit.

-Last Thursday, data revealed that the US gross domestic product grew by a better-than-expected 2.5 per cent in the third quarter, after two quarters of negative growth.
-This was above Dow Jones forecast of 2.3 per cent.
+Last Thursday, data showed that US gross domestic product grew by a better-than-expected 2.5 per cent in the third quarter, after two quarters of negative growth.
+This was above the Dow Jones forecast of 2.3 per cent.

 “The continuation of these factors that result in the uptrend of the US dollar should lead to a negative effect on the ringgit.
 I would anticipate a continuing, slow fall in the value of the ringgit through early next year, with the US dollar hitting RM5 in early spring but not going much beyond that in the short-term,” Prof Plummer told The Straits Times.